Saturday, June 17, 2017

 Astoria Brewing Company will present a selection of award-winning handcrafted microbrews and a limited menu.
 The Astor Street Opry will present its standing-room only show of olio acts from “Shanghaied in Astoria” at 1, 3, and 5 PM.
 There will be additional live music with The Squeezer and the Geezer (Coreen and Ken) in the afternoon.

 11 A.M. – 5:00 P.M.; Arena

 Young festival attendees can participate in children’s activities in the Barnefest area.
 This area is staffed by volunteers from Tongue Point Job Corps Center, the Nordic Viking Dancers, and by parents.
 Children under 12 need to be accompanied by an adult.
 There are inexpensive games (fishing, wheel spin, plinko, golf and bean bag toss), face painting and a raffle.
-There will be puppet shows at 1:30 P.M.: Ivar, the Short but Brave Viking by Annie Jacobsen and The Princess and the Pea by Hans Christian Andersen; puppet show at 3 P.M.: Ivar, the Short but Brave Viking by Annie Jacobsen and The Three Billy Goats Gruff by Christen Asbjornsen.
+Puppet show at 1:30 P.M.: Ivar, the Short but Brave Viking by Annie Jacobsen and The Princess and the Pea by Hans Christian Andersen; puppet show at 3 P.M.: Ivar, the Short but Brave Viking by Annie Jacobsen and The Three Billy Goats Gruff by Christen Asbjornsen.

 OPTOG - FESTIVAL PARADE

 Miss Scandinavia and her court, costumed dancers and entertainers, representatives from the Scandinavian lodges, and family groups will assemble in the dining area of the Exhibit Hall and then parade through the arena and festival grounds to the outdoor stage for the Flag Raising and Midsummer Pole ceremony.